 After the transmitter has been installed, test to confirm that it is communicating reliably with the panel.
-Complete the following steps to perform a Check-in Test from a keypad that is connected to the panel.
+Use the Tech APPTM to perform a Wireless Check-in Test on the system or complete the following steps to perform a Check-in Test from a keypad that is connected to the panel.
 At the keypad, enter 8144 (WALK) and select WLS.